User User name Password

 If i was sued by the RIAA i would NEVER purchase another album or single again in my life, so suing college kids instead of educating them is surely counter-productive unless they get the monies for every album they ever purchase up front and never actually have to give them the products or pay the artists!

-This message has been edited since posting.
-Last time this message was edited on 30 January 2008 4:57
+This message has been edited since its posting.
+Latest edit was made on 30 Jan 2008 @ 4:57

 It's going to be an interesting next few years for the internet and it's users.
 Pirates and Net neutrality might finally be decided.